-The Church Planting major and minor programs are designed to prepare students either to lead or be part of a church planting team in effectively launching and growing healthy, culturally relevant church planting projects.
+The Church Planting major and minor programs are designed to prepare students either to lead or be part of a church planting team.

 Students are exposed to both the biblical and theoretical foundations of church planting, along with effective church planting strategies and culturally relevant church growth principles in the context of contemporary North American society.
 All church planting classes are taught by those who have first-hand experience in church planting.
 To maximize the integration of classroom instruction and ministry experience, students visit several recent church plants.